kavyamanohar/msc-reviewed-speech/README.md

-This is the repository of a subset of speech samples collected using MSC app (https://msc.smc.org.in/).
+This is the repository of a curated subset of speech samples collected using [MSC app](https://msc.smc.org.in/).
 Speech samples are selected on the criteria that they have at least 3 positive reviews.
-The first version of MSC Reviewed Speech Corpus is based on the MSC Database snapshot published on 19th August 2020.
+The original corpus of collected audios is available [here](https://gitlab.com/smc/msc/-/tree/master/audio)

 ### Audio

-- Single channel audio in .wav format
+- Single channel raw audio
 - 48 kHz sampling rate
 - 16 bit encoding

 ### Metadata

-metadata.tsv holds the following details corresponding to every speech file
+metadata.tsv holds the following details corresponding to every speech file.

 - speechid
 - speechpath